 Regardless if you are married, if you have children, it is extremely important to make plans in the event of your incapacity or death.
 Without legally enforceable documents, your loved ones (or the court) will be forced to make difficult decisions regarding the care and financial support of your children.

-A document that state laws recognize as legally enforceable to convey your property upon your death in whatever manner you direct.
+A Will is document that state laws recognize as legally enforceable to convey your property upon your death in whatever manner you direct.
 Wills offer you great flexibility for accomplishing your wishes.
 They also name the personal representative of your estate (also called an executor), guardian(s) for your minor children, and decide how taxes and debts will be paid.

-The personal representative, also called the executor, is the person you designate in your will to administer your estate.
+The personal representative, also called the executor, is the person you designate in your Will to administer your estate.
 After your death, the court appoints your designated personal representative.
-Once appointed, he or she has the legal authority to carry out your wishes as stated in your will.
+Once appointed, he or she has the legal authority to carry out your wishes as stated in your Will.

 Your estate plan does not expire although it is a good idea to review your estate planning documents about every five years to determine if events have occurred that necessitate a change.
 Examples of events include (but are not limited to):

-- Death of the individuals named in your will to receive all or a portion of your estate
+- Death of the individuals named in your Will to receive all or a portion of your estate

-- The birth of children or grandchildren subsequent to the preparation of your will
+- The birth of children or grandchildren subsequent to the preparation of your Will

 - Acquiring or disposing of assets

-- Children who were minors when the will was prepared that are now the age of majority.
+- Children who were minors when the Will was prepared that are now the age of majority

 In its most simple terms, a trust is a document that provides a legal agreement between three parties: